-(Mark ⊠ One) QUARTERLY REPORT PURSUANT TO SECTION 1 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2020 OR TRANSITION REPORT PURSUANT TO SECTION 1 OF 1934 For the transition period from to Commission File Number: 001-38107 (F) ShotSpotter, Inc. (EA Delaware (State or other jurisdiction of incorporation or organization) 7979 Gateway Blvd., Suite 210 Newark, California (Address of principal executive offices) 47-0949915 (I.R.S.
-Employer Identification No.) 94560 (Zip Code) , t's telephone number, including area code: (510) 79 · • / Securities registered pursuant to Section 12(b) of - Title of each class Common stock, par value \$0.005 per share Trading Symbol(s) SSTI Name of each exchange on which registered The Nasdaq Capital Market Indicate by check mark whether the registrant (1) has file (or for such shorter period that the registrant was required to Indicate by check mark whether the registrant has submitte pter) during the preceding 12 months (or for such shorter per file such reports), and (2) has been subject to such filing red delectronically every Interactive Data File required to be equirements for the past 90 days.
-Yes No Desubmitted pursuant to Rule 405 of Regulation S-T (§ 232 Ū See the Indicate by check mark whether the registrant is a large a definitions of "large accelerated filer," "accelerated filer," "s ompan Large a ccelerated filer Accelerated filer × celerated filer □ g growth company ⊠ Smaller reporting company X account If an emerging growth company, indicate by check mark if ing standards provided pursuant to Section 13(a) of the Exch · · n period for complying with any new or revised financial 1 Indicate by check mark whether the registrant is a shell con mpany (as defined in Rule 12b-2 of the Exchange Act).
-Y es □ No ⊠ As of May 7, 2020, the registrant had 11,399,300 shares of common stock, \$0.005 par value per share, outstanding.
+(Mark ⊠ , 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2020 OR TRANSITION REPORT PURSUANT TO SECTION OR 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 THE BOTTON ALL ONLY TO BE TOO. ' ' For the transition period from to Commission File Number: 001-38107 Œ ShotSpotter, Inc. xact Name of Registrant as Specified in its Charter) Delaware (State or other jurisdiction of incorporation or organization) 7979 Gateway Blvd., Suite 210 Newark, California (Address of principal executive offices) 47-0949915 (I.R.S.
+Employer Identification No.) 94560 (Zip Code) Securities registered pursuant to Section 12(b) of 'the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.005 per share SSTI The Nasdaq Capital Market months Indicate by check mark whether the registrant (1) has fill (or for such shorter period that the registrant was required to ed all reports required to be filed by Section 13 or 15(d) of file such reports), and (2) has been subject to such filing re ling 1 this cha Indicate by check mark whether the registrant has submitted pter) during the preceding 12 months (or for such shorter per per per per per per per per per p ted electronically every Interactive Data File required to be be be riod that the registrant was required to submit such files).
+405 o See the Indicate by check mark whether the registrant is a large definitions of "large accelerated filer," "accelerated filer," accelerated filer, an accelerated filer, a non-accelerated file smaller reporting company," and "emerging growth compa mpany Large a ccelerated filer Accelerated filer $\times$ Non-ac celerated filer Smaller reporting company X Emergi ng growth company ⊠ accoun If an emerging growth company, indicate by check mark ting standards provided pursuant to Section 13(a) of the Exc if the registrant has elected not to use the extended transition hange Act. $\boxtimes$ n period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell co ompany (as defined in Rule 12b-2 of the Exchange Act). res □ No ⊠ A CI I 21 2020 d C